johnmurch/johnmurch.github.io/_posts/2015-01-25-whichhire.md

 ![WhichHire](/img/whichhire-add.png "WhichHire - Add Candidates")

-You could either add them individually
+You could add them individually

 ![WhichHire](/img/whichhire-add-user.png "WhichHire - Add User Candidates")

-or you could add the JSON file from UnderDog - or if you just want to test, click the mock data as it uses [RandomUser.me](https://randomuser.me/)
+or you can add the JSON file from UnderDog - Or if you just want to test, click the mock data as it uses [RandomUser.me](https://randomuser.me/)

 ![WhichHire](/img/whichhire-add-json.png "WhichHire - Add JSON Candidates")